 D.C.
 Walk Through U.S. History is a 4.2 mile moderately trafficked point-to-point trail located near Washington, District of Columbia that offers scenic views and is good for all skill levels.
-The trail is primarily used for walking and is accessible year-round.
+The trail is primarily used for walking and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Visiting Washington, D.C., can feel like the school trip from hell: No matter who you are, no matter what you're interested in, you're stuck with the same obligatory sights.
 We say, table that notion!
 The city is more varied than guidebooks let on, and a whole lot more fun-especially if, like most residents, you have a clear-cut agenda.
 Travel + Leisure has taken the liberty of dividing families into four special interest groups-political animals, diplomats and spies, history geeks, and artists and aesthetes-and mapped out lots of activities for each.
 You can even eat and sleep staying true to character.
 So skip the forced march, the civics-teacher gulag.
 Take your cue from your family's temperament, then take on the town-your way.
 Washington-site of two presidential assassinations and 217 years of congressional machinations-is your paradise.
 Your big challenge: resisting the urge to read every sign and see every exhibit.